 Even if your dog is a strong swimmer, the sea can be unpredictable.
 There are lots of strong currents, undertows and rip currents – even a calm looking sea can have hidden dangers.
 That doesn’t mean you shouldn’t let you dog swim, but a bit of caution can help keep them safe:

 - Check if the beach has a lifeguard on duty.
 They are professionals there to keep you and your dog safe.

 - Look out for signs or flags warning you not to swim.
 A sign showing a white circle with a red line through it or a red flag means you shouldn’t swim (and neither should your dog!)

 - Don’t let your dog swim if the sea looks dangerous – for example, if the waves are very big or if you know the tide is turning.

 - Dogs can struggle when swimming in very cold water, so be aware not to let your dogs in the sea if it’s very cold.

 If your dog does get into trouble, don't go into the water to help them.
 Call 999 and ask for the coastguard.
 It's natural to want to protect your dog but going into the water could put your life in danger.
 Staying on the beach will mean the coastguard can focus on rescuing your dog.

 It's likely that any day out to the beach will be loads of fun for you and your dog.
 However, there are a few things that could ruin your day.
 Knowing about these beach hazards can help you avoid them:

 - Sand: Swallowing sand can cause stomach problems for your dog.
 The sand can compact in their stomach and cause a blockage.
 Be careful if you're throwing toys for your dog as they can accidentally swallow sand while they're playing.
-Choose toys that pick up less sand – for example, a Frisbee will pick up less sand than a fuzzy tennis ball.
+Choose toys that pick up less sand – for example, a Frisbee will pick up less sand than a fuzzy beach ball.